Chantel Jeffries Dons Barely-There Bikini Top On Instagram During Mexican Getaway

-Chantel Jeffries has been enjoying summer weather in November as she continues to vacation in Mexico.
+Chantel Jeffries has been enjoying the summer weather in November as she continues to vacation in Mexico.
 The 26-year-old DJ and model took to her Instagram page on Monday to share a racy photo of herself posing in a skimpy bikini during her envy-inducing getaway.

 In the snap, the DJ is lying down on her back rocking a purple-brown triangle bikini top, which features prominently.
 The photo appears to be a selfie the model took from above as she lay back.
 Because of the proximity of the camera, Jeffries’ face can be seen in closeup, with particular attention being given to her bright green eyes.